Tolga-Egilmezel/frontend-bookmarks/README.md

 ## Front-End Bookmarks :sunglasses:

-Get bored to reorganize our bookmarks in browser :punch: Just moving all them to github.
-So far look like best decision ever :laughing: @Tolga-Egilmezel @filiz137
+We get bored of reorganize our bookmarks in browser :punch: And moving all of them to github.
+So far looks like best decision ever :laughing: @Tolga-Egilmezel & @filiz137

 ####Table of Contents